juanrodlf/imdb-search/README.md

 The response is a json object which contains the following fields:
 * `total`: Total number of results for the query.
-* `items`: A list containing the first 10 titles retrieved.
+* `items`: A list containing the titles retrieved and the score for each one.
 * `aggregations`: Total results depending on fields:
   * `genres`: Number of results of each gender for the query.
   * `types`: Number of results depending on each type for the query.